Network with us!

-If you missed the last Chamber Business After Hours, be sure to save the date for the next one: Wednesday, June 6.
-It will be at the EdwardJones office on Main Street in Goffstown.
-We just ask you to please RSVP so we can better plan.
-RSVP by emailing firstname.lastname@example.org or register today at
+The next Chamber Business After Hours is Wednesday, Aug.
+8. It will be at Stor-U-Self at 6 Tatro Drive, Goffstown.
+We just ask you to please RSVP so we can better plan food for the event.
+RSVP by emailing email@example.com or register today by clicking here.

-This is a great opportunity to meet our new members, network and socialize.
-We’ve been busy adding new members, and are pleased to welcome:
+This is a great opportunity to meet our new members and network.

 Looking for a supplier or service for your business or personal needs?
 Please check out our members first!
 The complete Member Directory can be accessed by the link above or here.